-As California Governor Gavin Newsom gets ready to join world leaders for the United Nations’ climate summit in Glasgow and trumpet his state’s bold climate action, transition to a just economy, and protection of frontline communities, one stark omission from the governor’s climate platform is troubling.
-California’s air pollution regulator is pinning many of its climate ambitions on a program it claims reduces emissions in the transportation sector.
-But what it actually does is facilitate the growth of an industry whose significant climate-wrecking emissions are on the rise in the U.S. — factory farms.
+The state’s air pollution regulator is pinning many of its climate ambitions on a program that claims to reduce emissions in the transportation sector.
+But what it actually does is help grow an industry whose climate-wrecking emissions are on the rise in the U.S. — factory farms.

 California’s Low Carbon Fuel Standard (LCFS) incentivizes the production of biogas derived from animal manure and slaughterhouse waste.

-Factory Farms Accelerate Climate Change And Incentivizing Biogas Only Makes it Worse
+Factory Farms Accelerate Climate Change.
+Incentivizing Their Waste Only Makes It Worse.

 Spread the word to protect your community.